INL/BlackLab/site/docs/guide/how-to-configure-indexing.md

       sensitivity: sensitive_insensitive
     standoffAnnotations:
     - path: standoff/annotation      # Element containing what to index (relative to documentPath)
-      refTokenPositionIdPath: "@ref" # What token position(s) to index these values at
+      tokenRefPath: "@ref" # What token position(s) to index these values at
                                      # (may have multiple matches per path element; values will
                                      # be indexed at all those positions)
       annotations:           # The actual annotations (structure identical to regular annotations)